Skip to Content

 After 15 minutes or so, you will pass the first of Fethiye’s small bays, Aksazlar Koyu.

-The road climbs up past this bay and on towards the all inclusive hotel, Club Letoonia.
+The road climbs up past this bay, passing a popular viewing point – a perfect excuse for a little breather – and on towards the all inclusive hotel, Club Letoonia.

-There’s no doubt, passing this hotel is the most boring part of the walk – it’s walled off so there’s no scenery for the walker for a few minutes.
+There’s no doubt, passing this hotel and its grounds is the least interesting part of the walk – it’s walled off so there’s no scenery for the walker for a few minutes.

 That’s one of the reasons we prefer the anticlockwise route around the peninsula.